Stonehenge

 Avebury 4

+Avebury was the last stop on our tour.
+It was time to go back to London.
 There was a transportation strike going on this day.
 There was so much traffic.
 The subways were closed and only some bus routes were running.
-I had no idea how I was going to get home from the tour drop off location.
+Our tour bus driver had timed out and was unable to drop us where he picked us up.
+I had no idea how I was going to get home, as I am transportationally challenged on a good day.

 The tour guide looked up which bus we would each need to take to get home, assuming it was running.
-There were two guests, a husband & wife, that were going in the same direction that I was so they said I could come with them.
-A decision I would very soon regret.
+There were two passengers, a husband & wife, that were going in the same direction that I was so, they said I could travel with them.
+A decision I would very soon regret!!

 Here's what happened: